About me

 I have a Bachelor’s degree in Psychology from RMIT University, a Master’s in Teaching from the University of Melbourne, and a Graduate Diploma of Counselling from Deakin University.

-I started my career working with children with disabilities and additional needs, and later went into research and lecturing, mostly in the areas of children’s wellbeing and inclusive education.
+I started my career working with children with disabilities and additional needs, and later went into research and lecturing.
 Then my personal experiences with endometriosis and adenomyosis led me back to my psychology roots.

 With graduate qualifications in counselling, I now have full membership and registration with the Australian Counselling Association (ACA).